antublue/test-engine/README.md

 # Test Engine

-The Test Engine is a JUnit 5 based test engine that allows for parameterized testing at the test class level.
+The Test Engine is a JUnit 5 based test engine designed specifically for integration testing by allowing parameterization at the test class level.

 ## Goals

+Integration testing specific test engine.

+## Non-Goals

-The Test Engine is designed for integration testing
+The Test Engine is not meant to replace JUnit for unit tests.

+## Why not use JUnit 5?

 Currently, JUnit 5 does not support parameterized tests at the test class level (common for integration testing)

 - https://github.com/junit-team/junit5/issues/878

+The JUnit team is working on the functionality, but appears to be designed for a more generic/broader use case.
+(2023-04-17)

 ## Latest Releases